sepandhaghighi/penney/README.md

 Penney's game, named after its inventor Walter Penney, is a binary (head/tail) sequence generating game between two or more players.
 Player A selects a sequence of heads and tails (of length 3 or larger), and shows this sequence to player B. Player B then selects another sequence of heads and tails of the same length.
 Subsequently, a fair coin is tossed until either player A's or player B's sequence appears as a consecutive subsequence of the coin toss outcomes.
 The player whose sequence appears first wins [[Wikipedia](https://en.wikipedia.org/wiki/Penney%27s_game)].

-Here we have a friendly clone of this game that I wrote during coronavirus quarantine days.
+Here we have a clone of this game that I wrote during coronavirus quarantine days.

 <table>